arinjoy/next-to-go/README.md

    2.  `DomainLayer` (Business logic of polling and combining data based on filters, sorting of top 5 based on timing etc.)
    3.  `PresentationLayer` (Domain data to SwiftUI binding logic, all UI code etc.)
    4.  `SharedUtils` (Common utility helpers and extensions)
-- A mix of **`MVVM`** and **`VIPER`** design pattern is used to acheive loose coupling and unit testing via **`Dependency Injection`** patterns and mocks
+- A mix of **`MVVM`** and **`VIPER`** design pattern is used to achieve loose coupling and unit testing via **`Dependency Injection`** patterns and mocks
 - Currently use Apple's `Combine` based `Reactive Binding`
-- ✋🏽`TODO`: Migrate from `Combine` driven Publishers into `Swift`'s `Moden Concurrency Async Await` paradigm (layer by layer where feasible)
+- ✋🏽`TODO`: Migrate from `Combine` driven Publishers into `Swift`'s `Modern Concurrency Async Await` paradigm (layer by layer where feasible)
 - `Unit Testing` (about 70%) has been covered on each layer.
 (A bit more can still be added in presentation layer code, all view models are tested for now, and to some shared utils)
-- Some TODO notes left in the code deliberartely for potential improvements and SwfiftLint warns us about those to trace them
+- Some TODO notes left in the code deliberately for potential improvements and SwiftLint warns us about those to trace them
-- To achieve the **requirment 2** above, use ⏰ **hard negative tolerance** in the interactor (currently set at -90 seconds).
+- To achieve the **requirement 2** above, use ⏰ **hard negative tolerance** in the interactor (currently set at -90 seconds).
 This can be configured to show more old races which are past few minutes with negative countdown timer on the UI.
 Configurable option in the app logic. 🤓

-The package depdencies (import logic from one to another) are shown below:
+The package dependencies (import logic from one to another) are shown below:

 ```mermaid
   graph TD;